goku-app/bot/terms-of-service.md

 - We do not provide support if the bot is removed or restricted.

 ### 3. User Responsibility
-- You must comply with Discord’s Terms of Service ([https://discord.com/terms](https://discord.com/terms)).
+- You must comply with [Discord’s Terms of Service](https://discord.com/terms).
 - Do not use this bot for illegal, unethical, or disruptive activities.

 ### 4. Service Availability